Homemade Spaghetti Sauce

 To Can Tomato and Spaghetti Sauce:

-- Bring water bath canner to a boil and sterilize glass canning jars
+- Bring the water bath canner to a boil and sterilize glass canning jars

 - Bring sauce to a low boil